Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 How long does allergy shots treatment take?

-Allergy shots treatment spans 3-5 years total — a build-up phase of approximately 24-28 weekly injections to reach maintenance dose, then a maintenance phase of monthly injections for 3-5 years (Cox L et al., J Allergy Clin Immunol 2011;127[1 Suppl]:S1-S55).
+Allergy shots treatment spans 3-5 years total — a build-up phase of approximately 24-28 weekly injections to reach maintenance dose, then a maintenance phase of maintenance injections for 3-5 years (Cox L et al., J Allergy Clin Immunol 2011;127[1 Suppl]:S1-S55).
 Year 1 involves approximately 39 in-person visits.
 Cluster build-up protocols (Tabar AI et al., JACI 2005) can compress build-up to 4-8 weeks with multiple injections per visit, reducing Year 1 visit count but increasing per-visit time.
 After completing the full course, the disease-modifying benefit — sustained immune tolerance — persists for years to a decade-plus post-treatment (Durham SR et al., NEJM 1999).
 The upfront time investment of 3-5 years must be weighed against decades of reduced or eliminated allergy symptoms.

 What is the success rate of allergy shots treatment?